thomashefele/ExVivoOrganDataCapture/README.md

 - Analyzing hemodynamics and vascular leak in organs
 - Whole organ isolation for studies of therapeutic effects on specific organs

-The software has been developed for kidney perfusions but, as an open-source project, can be modified and customized for
+The software has been developed for kidney perfusions but, as an open-source project, can be modified and customized for perfusion of any organ and myriad biometrics.

-Features:
+## Features:

 - Available for Linux, Windows, and Mac!
 - User-friendly GUI!